Glanyrafon, Ceredigion

+Road into Glanyrafon Industrial Estate from the east Three narrow lanes converge to form this broader highway.

 Glanyrafon or Glanrafon is a small village and industrial estate in the community of Llanfarian, Ceredigion, Wales.
 It lies on the south bank of the Afon Rheidol, about 2 mi north-east of Llanfarian village and the same distance east of the town of Aberystwyth.

 Glanyrafon is represented in the Senedd by Elin Jones (Plaid Cymru) and is part of the Ceredigion Preseli constituency in the House of Commons.